Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

         State Isolation (The Briefcase Protocol): Designed a "Digital Amnesia" workflow.
 Each mission is contained in a fresh, isolated AgentState.
 By resetting the "Briefcase" after every row, the system removes the risk of cross-contamination or "Memory Hallucinations" between different leases.

+Code works.
+You will need to redirect the folder pathways located in agent 1, and potentially others.

 A cornerstone of this development is continuous stress testing and the iterative engineering of robust exception-handling protocols, ensuring system integrity even under high-concurrency, high-complexity scenarios